PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ## Limitations & Future Work
-- We were only implementing Guarded Branch Transitions and omitting Probabilistic Branch Transitions, because we cannot make any reasonable guess about the probability of the different branches.
-In future work, a method to approximate the probabilities could be interesting.
+- Our current model only implemented Guarded Branch Transitions and omitted Probabilistic Branch Transitions, since we cannot make any reasonable guesses about the probability of the different branches.
+In future work, a method to approximate the probabilities should be added.
 - We have started exploring the Assignment Statement and its conversion to a SetVariableAction element in the SEFF context.
 As we found out during our exploration, the SetVariableAction element is used for functions which have a return statement.
-We stopped further exploration but leave the initial code at the ExpressionStatement visit function for future work.
+We stopped further exploration but left the initial code at the ExpressionStatement visit-function for future work.
 - Our parser currently creates one ICompilationUnit for each parsed file, omitting the Classes inside the file.
 This limits the possible parsed code to one class per file since all methods get parsed into the matching ICompilationUnit.
 In future work, a more precises abstraction could be made where either more ICompilationUnit gets created or the TypeDeclaration (in this case the Classes) isn't omitted.

-In future work, it can even be used to analyze runtime variables like CPU / HDD demands.

-Was sind und waren Probleme in unserer Implementierung?
-Was sind die Limitierungen in unserem  Projekt?
-(Was haben wir gemacht und was haben wir für zukünftige Arbeiten offen gelassen)?
+- Currently, there is no runtime analyzation like CPU / HDD demands.
+This was previously implemented in the JaMoPP version, but since we started from scratch again, not covered in this version.
+With more analysis of the JaMoPP version it should be fairly eazy to readd it into the JDT version.
+- Our internalCallActions are only implemented as method-inlining with a depth of 1.
+This means that if an internalCallAction is called multiple times it's NOT refered to each other, instead created multiple times.
+If methods refere to each other (= depth > 1) they are shown as internalActions.

 ## Testing
 The JUnit Framework was used for the quality assurance in this project.
 JUnit has a good integration into the Eclipse IDE, therefore this decision was straightforward.
 For the usage model JUnit tests are available.
 The tests and a bigger example can be found in [```FluentUsageModelFactoryTest```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent/usagemodel/factory/FluentUsageModelFactoryTest.java).
 In future versions the examples of the other models can be written into unit tests and saved under [```Tests```](tests/org.palladiosimulator.generator.fluent.test/src/org/palladiosimulator/generator/fluent).